Title: Irrigation Technician/Groundskeeper

 - Monitors and operates college wide Maxicom System (computerized water management system).
 Replaces hardware as needed for this system (e.g., wires, valves, etc.)

-- Operates special and/or heavy equipment and vehicles to perform the duties of an irrigation specialist and equipment operator, including CDL required dump truck operation.
+- Operates special and/or heavy equipment and vehicles to perform the duties of an irrigation specialist and equipment operator.
 May be required to operate backhoe and/or pay loader.

 - Assists in planning and construction of special campus projects on all campuses as assigned.